Highway Division 5 seeks input on Draft 10-Year Transportation Plan

 People are invited to learn more about and provide input on the N.C.
 Department of Transportation’s draft 10-year transportation plan for 2024-2033, called the State Transportation Improvement Program, or STIP.

-Staff from Highway Division 5, which is based in Durham, will answer questions and collect comments from the public about the funding and proposed construction schedule for any project in the draft 2024-2033 STIP during regular business hours next week.
+Staff from Highway Division 5, which is based in Durham, will answer questions and collect comments from the public about the funding and proposed construction schedule for any project in the draft 2024-2033 STIP during regular business hours through the end of the week.
 The division is responsible for roads and bridges in Warren, Durham, Franklin, Granville, Person, Vance and Wake counties.

 People may also participate in an online survey to indicate which projects matter most to them.